ig011/ig011/README.md

 - 🥅 I'm currently working on IoT devices connected to a single WiFi network
 - 🍁 I'm currently learning web-developing with React, Django, Flask 😎
 - 📱 I'm looking to collaborate with other programmers -> want to learn more ❗
-- 🔦 Hobbys: I like martial arts 🥋, playing guitar 🎸, singing 🎙️
+- 🔦 Hobbys: I like martial arts 🥋, playing guitar 🎸, singing 🎙️, roller skating 🛼

 ### Languages and tools: